 Q. Do students need to have a job offer before applying for Academic Training?

 A. Yes.
 Students must have a specific training offer so that their academic advisor is able to write a detailed letter of recommendation.

 Q. How long does it take to receive authorization for Academic Training?

-A. Academic Training authorization will be granted to students within two weeks of the date of their appointment at the ISO, provided the International Student Advisor has all the necessary information.
+A. Academic Training authorization will be granted to students within two weeks of the date of submission of the J-1 Academic Training Request in iMIT provided all required information is submitted.

 How to Apply

-To apply for Academic Training, submit your application online at iMIT.mit.edu; choose “J-1 Student Services”, then “Academic Training.”
+To apply for Academic Training, submit your application online in iMIT (https://iMIT.mit.edu); choose “J-1 Student Services” from the left-hand menu, then “Academic Training.”

 - For post-completion Academic Training, a check or money order for $150 payable to “MIT” for the initial period of up to 18 months, or $200 for a requested period over 18 months of post-doctoral Academic Training